 After teasing us mercilessly for weeks with almost complete image of the fork, scenic lifestyle videos, and all too brief slow-mo closeups of the fork in action – the new RS1 has finally arrived.

-So what’s in side, how does it work, and many body parts will it cost you?
+So what’s inside, how does it work, and how many body parts will it cost you?

 There’s alot to cover here, so let’s start with the basics.
 The new inverted design was built specifically for 29ers, although you could probably squeeze a 27.5″ wheel within the arches, although we assume the fork trail would be off until SRAM developed a set of dropouts with a more middle wheel size friendly offset.
 The company is currently offering the fork with two different offsets, so there is still hope.
 That said, this forks is intended to help win World Cup XC races, where most of the field are aboard 29ers.